New 42-day free trial Get it now

 The system dives deeper than just USPS data, accessing over 210 million US addresses, including 20 million that USPS doesn’t list.
 That breadth helps prevent false positives and allows Smarty to return a confident “no match” when necessary, instead of forcing input to fit into an incorrect postal mold.

-Additionally, our corrections engine also leverages SmartyKey®, a persistent, unique identifier that links address aliases.
+Additionally, our corrections engine also leverages SmartyKey®, a persistent, unique identifier that links alias locations.
 This allows businesses to spot duplicates even if one record lists “123 Main Street Apt 2” and another has “123 Main St #2.”

 By anchoring variations to a single identity, Smarty helps organizations keep databases clean without over-correcting.